masriamir/knodel/docs/development/testing.md

 All tests automatically run in GitHub Actions on:
 - Pull requests
-- Pushes to main branch
+- Pushes to the `main` branch
 - Tag creation

-Ensure your changes pass locally before pushing to avoid CI failures.
+Ensure the changes pass locally before pushing to avoid CI failures.

 ## Related Documentation